jamietanna/sarahseewhy.github.io/_posts/2023-08-06-problems-I-solve.md

 I thrive on platform teams and small to medium-sized startups who need someone to wear a few different hats.

-A note on being a generalist: my skill set is **broad**, in some areas deep (especially team work and leadership), but not all areas have equal depth.
+A note on being a generalist: my skill set is **b r o a d**, in some areas deep (especially team work and leadership), but not all areas have equal depth.
 Given I've focused my energy in the last four years on becoming a Senior SRE, I'd probably say I'm a mid-level software engineer.

 <sub>[return to top](#)</sub>